When can I apply for financial aid?

-- Need-based grants, loans and work programs are available from the federal and state government and Merrimack’s own sources.
-To apply, students must complete the Free Application for Federal Student Aid (FAFSA), available at www.fafsa.gov.
+Need-based grants, loans and work programs are available from the federal and state government and Merrimack’s own sources.
+To apply, students must complete the FAFSA, available at https://studentaid.gov.

 What is the process for transfer students?

-- Transfer Scholarships are a combination of need-based and merit-based funds.
-As stated above, to apply for need-based consideration, including federal/state grants, loans and work programs, applicants must file the Free Application for Federal Student Aid, using the Merrimack College Federal School Code of 002120.
-The FAFSA is available online at www.fafsa.gov.
-Note: The 2017-2018 FAFSA will be available October 1, 2016 for those seeking Spring 2016 and Fall 2017 admission.
+Transfer scholarships are a combination of need-based and merit-based funds.
+As stated above, to apply for need-based consideration, including federal and state grants, loans and work programs, applicants must file the FAFSA, available online at https://studentaid.gov.